 “From birth, man carries the weight of gravity on his shoulders.
 He is bolted to the earth.
 But man has only to sink beneath the surface, and he is free.” – Jacques Cousteau

 Over 70% of the Earth is covered by water, why not explore it all?
 Diving lets you experience weightlessness in exhilarating environments most will never see; it’s great fun and with proper training, safer than many other sports.
 With the latest technology you can be toasty warm & wrecks in our own waters like the Persier and James Egan Layne can be awe-inspiring, while scenic locations like the Mewstone & Hilsea Point Rocks provide a profusion and variety of life in sharp contrast to the calm above.

 Never Dived?
 No problem, just £15 (refundable on joining) secures an evening pool try-dive session with one-to-one personal instruction.
 Bring a costume, old t-shirt & towel, we supply the rest (mask, fins, cylinder, regulators and buoyancy jacket).

 Already qualified?
-We welcome divers from other recognised diving organisations (PADI, CMAS, NAUI, SSI, SDI etc.) who want to cross over to BSAC (info here) and extend their qualifications or just dive with us.
+We welcome divers from other recognised diving organisations (PADI, CMAS, NAUI, SSI, SDI etc.) who want to cross over to BSAC (info here) and extend their qualifications or just dive.

 Contact us here